Persistence of Coffee-Ring Deposits in Concentrated Suspensions of Anisotropic Colloids: Materials and Methods

 The concentration of suspensions were determined by measuring the mass fraction of particles and converting those to volume fraction.
-The wet and dry mass of 80 $\mu$L of suspension was recorded on a balance, and the ratio of the dry mass to the wet mass is the mass fraction of the suspension.
-Since the densities of silica rods and spheres are known, 1.9 $g/cm^3$\cite{kuijk2011synthesis} and 2.2$g/cm^3$\cite{spheresynth1}\cite{spheresynth2} respectively, the volume fraction of the suspension was thus calculated.
-Suspensions were then concentrated or diluted to the desired volume fraction in order to perform experiments.
-The concentrations of suspensions were checked at the beginning and end of experiments and the difference in these values was never larger than 1$\%$.
+The wet and dry mass of 80 $\mu$L of solution was recorded on a balance, and the ratio of the dry mass to the wet mass is the mass fraction of the particles.
+With this, the volume fraction of the suspension was calculated directly as the densities of silica rods and spheres are known as $1.9 g/cm^3$\cite{kuijk2011synthesis} and $2.2 g/cm^3$, respectively \cite{spheresynth1}\cite{spheresynth2}.
+We note the difference in density between particles of the same material are due to differences in the synthesization processes, however surface chemistry remains unchanged.
+Solutions were then concentrated or diluted to the desired volume fraction in order to perform experiments.
+To ensure droplets had the desired concentration, the concentration of the solution the droplet was taken from was calculated using the above procedure at the start and end of the experiments, and the difference was never larger than $1\%$.

-To test the role of played by particle sedimentation, carboxylated polystyrene spheres (diameter = 288 nm) were procured from Bangs Laboratories Inc. (Fishers, IN) and cleaned 8 times via centrifugation and re-suspension in MilliQ water to remove surfactants from the suspending medium.
+To test the role of particle density, carboxylated polystyrene spheres (diameter = 288 nm) were procured from Bangs Laboratories Inc. (Fishers, IN) to compare against experiments performed used higher-density silica spheres.
+The polystyrene spheres were cleaned 8 times via centrifugation and re-suspension in MilliQ water to remove surfactants from the suspending medium.